Challenge

 SOLUTION

-Operating as one team with Visa, we shape behavioural experiments that explore “what drives sustainable and regenerative behaviour” for business and consumers.
-Our experiments are:
+Operating as a collaborative team with Visa, we’re shaping behavioural experiments that explore “what drives sustainable and regenerative behaviour” for business and consumers.

 ACTIVITY

-In order to create effective behavioural design interventions for our merchant partners, we defined a behavioural framework that looks at 3 key areas:
+To create effective behavioural design interventions for our merchant partners, we have defined a behavioural framework for 3 key areas:

-- Factors and forces: Important to behaviour design is understanding the relevant factors and forces that could produce our behaviour in the wild.
-When we begin designing interventions, these considerations will serve as potential shaping strategies to employ across our experience.
-Factors and Forces can come from many places across the behavioural sciences:
+3. Factors and forces: Here, as we begin designing interventions, relevant factors and forces serve as potential shaping strategies to employ across our experience.
+They can come from many places across the behavioural sciences:

 With our framework defined we then work within a clearly defined sprint process to take us from ideation to execution: Sprint kick off, Intervention Design, Experiment Definition, Merchant Integration Experiment Period, Analysis and Case study and Implementation.